marcflohrer/software-development/README.md

 Persuasion is a skill that gets better with practice.
 Don't be discouraged by initial failures.
 Learn from them, refine your approach, and continue to practice.

-#### Conclusion on Persuasion in Software Development
+### Conclusion on Soft Skills

-Being persuasive is not about manipulation; it's about presenting a well-thought-out case in a manner that resonates with others.
-By following these ten steps, you'll be well on your way to becoming a more persuasive and effective member of your software development team.
+Soft skills are often overlooked but are critical for career advancement and effective team dynamics in software development.
+By focusing on developing these skills in tandem with your technical abilities, you'll be better equipped to navigate the complexities and challenges of a career in software development.